Blockchains: Not Just a Technology Battle

 These people may be developers, partners, consumers, or the decision-makers working in businesses that are vital to a project’s future ecosystem.
 A particular project may even need all these different kinds of people to act in its favor.
 Regardless, every project will need many, many people to believe in — and to desire — whatever it is they are ultimately offering.

 I’ve worked with scores of founders developing new market categories and introducing new technologies, and I have seen that it is frequently underestimated how hard this is to achieve.
-Further, I will share why it is critical to think about this now, even as the space is in its early days, and share three small — but important steps — you can take now to get started.
+I’ll share why it is critical to think about this now, even as the space is in its early days, and three small (but important) steps you can take now to get started.

 Why the Miscalculation?